 Advanced is a for-profit entity filing the required federal and state income tax returns.
-For the years ended December 31, 2021 and 2020, no income tax expense was recorded due to prior years' operating losses that have been carried forward.
+For the years ended December 31, 2022 and 2021, no income tax expense was recorded due to prior years' operating losses that have been carried forward.
 A deferred income tax asset for the net operating losses has not been recorded as the amounts are immaterial.
-There are no other deferred income tax assets or liabilities at December 31, 2021 and 2020.
+There are no other deferred income tax assets or liabilities at December 31, 2022 and 2021.

 DMI, DMAIC and SCD are for-profit entities filing the required federal and state partnership returns and do not pay income taxes on their income.
-Instead, the income is reported by its Members, Deborah Heart and Lung Center or others, on their returns and is not subject to income taxes.
+Instead, the income is reported by its Members, DHLC or others, on their returns and is not subject to income taxes.

 The Center follows the accounting guidance for uncertainties in income tax positions which requires that a tax position be recognized or derecognized based on a "more likely than not" threshold.
 This applies to positions taken or expected to be taken in a tax return.
 The Center does not believe its consolidated financial statements include any material uncertain tax positions.
-In addition, there have been no tax related interest or penalties for the periods presented in these consolidated financial statements.
+In addition, there has been no tax-related interest or penalties for the periods presented in these consolidated financial statements.
 Should any such penalties be incurred, the Center's policy would be to recognize them as operating expenses.